-- Asset quality risks have once again come to the forefront for the NBFCs as entities grapple with the impact of the fast-paced growth seen over the past two years.
-Delinquencies in the NBFC-Retail segment overall would continue to weaken in the near term as the portfolio seasoning catches up.
-Consequently, delinguencies are expected to rise by 30-50 bps in FY2025 and 10-20 bps in FY2026, resulting in increased credit costs.
-Within this, meaningful divergence is anticipated with weaker performance of unsecured segments driven by factors such as borrower overleveraging, weakening of borrower credit profiles, etc. while secured segments are expected to perform relatively better. - The share of bank credit to the NBFCs has been coming down in recent months to 9% after having reached close to 10% previously.
-As banks' credit flows to NBFCs remain tight, funding from other sources, like market issuances and securitisation, will become critical.
-Incremental funding needs (over and above the refinancing of maturing debt) are estimated at Rs.
+- The Retail AUM of NBFCs (NBFC-Retail; excluding HFCs) is expected to grow at a moderated pace of 17-19% in FY2025, significantly lower than the 29% growth witnessed in FY2024.
+Certain asset segments (especially unsecured), such as MFI, PL/CL, UnSME, etc. are likely to slow down significantly from the sustained robust growth witnessed over the past few years. - Asset guality for NBFC-Retail overall is expected to weaken incrementally as the portfolio seasoning catches up with the robust growth seen over the last two years.
+Consequently, delinguencies are expected to rise by 30-50 bps in FY2025, resulting in increased credit costs.
+Within this, meaningful divergence in the performance of unsecured segments is anticipated, driven by factors such as borrower overleveraging, weakening of borrower credit profiles, etc. while secured segments are expected to perform relatively better. - The share of bank credit to the NBFCs has been coming down in recent months after reaching close to 10% previously.
+As banks continue to tighten credit flows to NBFCs, entities would have to increase funding from other sources, including via market issuances, securitisation, and external borrowings.
+Incremental funding requirement (over and above the refinancing of maturing debt) is estimated at Rs.
 3.0 trillion in FY2025 for Retail-NBFCs.
-Tight funding conditions will push up the weighted average CoF by 20-40 bps in FY2025, though it is likely to stabilise in FY2026. - Consequently, the Retail AUM of NBFCs (NBFC-Retail; excluding HFCs) is expected to grow at a moderated pace of 17-19% in FY2025, significantly lower than the 29% growth witnessed in FY2024.
-Certain asset segments (especially unsecured), such as MFI, PL/CL, etc. are likely to slow down disproportionately. - Net profitability of NBFCs would moderate by 30-50 bps in FY2025 as interest margins moderate and credit costs increase.
+Tight funding conditions would push up the weighted average CoF by 20-40 bps in FY2025. - Net profitability of NBFCs would moderate by 30-50 bps in FY2025 and credit costs increase.
+Space for further increases in lending rates is restricted given the competitive scenario and regulatory scrutiny.
 Further, as growth in the high-yielding unsecured segment moderates, ability to calibrate the asset mix to support the margins would be diminished.
-Credit costs would increase as entities build up provisions and undertake technical write-offs in line with the weakening asset quality performance. - The sectoral capitalisation profile is adequate to absorb any asset quality shocks and support the projected AUM growth in the near term.
-Some entities with significant credit losses may, however, need to raise 'confidence capital' to boost lenders' and other stakeholders' confidence. - Liquidity coverage remains at adequate levels overall, in line with the tightening funding scenario and increased COF.
+Credit costs would increase as entities build up provisions and undertake technical write-offs in line with the weakening asset quality performance. - Liquidity coverage witnessed some moderation, though remaining at adequate levels overall, in line with the tightening funding scenario and increased COF.
 Reliance on short tenor borrowings such as commercial papers has been range-bound.
-As a result, ALMs of most NBFCs are well placed with positive cumulative mismatches for at least up to 12 months.
+As a result, ALMs of most NBFCs are well placed with positive cumulative mismatches for at least up to 12 months. - The current sectoral capitalisation profile is adequate for meeting growth targets in the near term.
+Some entities with tighter capital positions would, however, be required to raise capital.
+This could also be partly driven by the new regulatory requirements (such as risk weight on consumer credit, leverage guidelines).

-Note\: NBFCs: Non-bankina financial companies; HFCs: Housing finance companies (excluding HDFC); AUM: Assets under management; VEF: Vehicle finance; GL: Gold loans; LAP: Loans against properties; SME: Unsecured/Quasi Secured loans (machinery, stock, etc.) offered to enterprises and individuals for bysiness purposes; PL: Personal Loans; CL: Consumer loans; SME: Small enterprise loans; MFI: Microfinance; COF: Cost of funds; Sector: NBFC-Retail/Wholesale, HFC-Retail/Wholesale, NBFC-Infra www.icra.in
+Note: NBFCs: Non-bankina financial companies; HFCs: Housing finance companies (excluding HDFC); AUM: Assets under management; VEF: Vehicle finance; GL: Gold loans; LAP: Loans against properties; UnSME: Unsecured/Quasi Secured SME loans; PL: Personal Loans; CL: Consumer loans; SME: Small enterprise loans; MFI: Microfinance; COF: Cost of funds Sector: NBFC-Retail/Wholesale, HFC-Retail/Wholesale, NBFC-Infra www.icra.in

-Name Designation Email Contact Number Karthik Srinivasan Senior Vice President karthiks@icraindia.com +91-22-61143444 A M Karthik Vice President a.karthik@icraindia.com +91-44-4596308 Manushree Saggar Vice President manushrees@icraindia.com +91-124-4545316 R Srinivasan Vice President r.srinivasan@icraindia.com +91-44-4596315 Prateek Mittal Assistant Vice President prateek.mittal@icraindia.com +91-33-71501100 Richardson Xavier Senior Analyst richardson.xavier@icraindia.com +91-40-45474829
+Name Designation Email Contact Number Karthik Srinivasan Senior Vice President karthiks@icraindia.com +91-22-61143444 A M Karthik Vice President a.karthik@icraindia.com +91-44-4596308 Manushree Saggar Vice President manushrees@icraindia.com +91-124-4545316 R Srinivasan Vice President r.srinivasan@icraindia.com +91-44-4596315 Prateek Mittal Assistant Vice President prateek.mittal@icraindia.com +91-33-71501100 Shaik Saleem Senior Analyst shaik.Saleem@icraindia.com +91-40-45474829